HenrikBengtsson/port4me/README.md

-# port4me - Get the Same, Personal, Free TCP Port over and over
+# [PROTOTYPE] port4me - Get the Same, Personal, Free TCP Port over and over

+_WARNING: This is an experimental project under development.
+It is currently in a phase where features are explored and developed.
+It is not ready for use. /Henrik 2022-07-07_

 There exist many tools to identify a free TCP port, where most of them return a random port.
 Although it works technically, it might add a fair bit of friction if a new random port number has to be entered by the user each time they need to use a specific tool.